• Home

 Lira Luttges speculates the biggest mental factor informing Gen Z’s attitudes toward AI is simply a bias toward immediate gratification, a disposition more prominent in younger, developing minds.

 As Gen Z grapples with finding or keeping jobs, as well as scaling their career ladders, job performance bolstered by an AI boost may hold more appeal than the less tangible threat of critical thinking skills loss.
-Similarly, even if an employer does not want an employee using AI on certain work tasks, that workers, particularly if young, would consider getting their tasks done efficiently as more important than disobeying their boss, particularly if the risk of getting caught is slow, Lira Luttges noted.
+Similarly, even if an employer does not want an employee using AI for certain tasks, those workers, particularly if young, might consider getting their tasks done efficiently as more important, particularly if the risk of getting caught is slow, Lira Luttges noted.

 Anyone—not just Gen Z—could also fall victim to the better-than-average effect, a statistically impossible phenomenon of most people generally believing they are above average at a certain task.
 Gen Z survey respondents, for example, may see themselves as AI power-users, Lira Luttges said.
 Sure, AI could atrophy critical thought capabilities and make other people lazy, but not those filling out the survey.